Loft conversions are one of the most popular forms of home improvement projects around, and with good reason.

 The first question you should ask yourself is ‘what do I currently use my loft for?’.

-If your answer is simply keeping odd bits and boxes of things you no longer use, then converting the attic is an obvious way to repurpose that space and create a new room for your home beyond the dusty joists and insulation panels.
+If your answer is simply keeping odd bits and boxes of things you no longer use, then converting the attic is an obvious way to repurpose that space and create a new room for your home.

 Having another room that can be a bedroom, an office or a spare room is a much more effective use of the top of your house than an oversized, half-empty storage space.